Getting ready to use Fusion

 Versioning

-The latest supported version is v1, for example:
+The supported API version is v2, for example:

 Versioning the API allows continual improvement of Fusion without introducing breaking changes.
 The previous version of a particular endpoint is supported for 12 months from the release of the next version of that endpoint, or 60 days after the last access of the previous version, whichever comes first.
 After this time, the endpoint is removed.